fahimfss/RL/DQN/README.md

 I performed the gradient ascent of the DQN every 4 frames rather than every frame.
 This significantly improved the training time and made learning more stable.

 #### Dueling Network Architecture
 The DQN outputs the action value for each action for a given state.
 The [dueling network architecture](https://arxiv.org/abs/1511.06581) uses two separate estimators: one for the state value function and one for the state-dependent action advantage function.
-The dueling architecture was able to produce better results compared to the DQN architecture.
+The dueling architecture was able to produce better results compared to the DQN architecture in this project.

 #### Training termination criteria
 The training is set to terminate once 2.5 Million frames are reached or an average reward of 20 (score 500 in the actual game) in the last 100 games is reached.